janl99/OneDriveForBusiness-Explorer-MVC/README.md

 ## Questions and Comments

-We'd love to get your feedback on the OneDriveForBusiness-Explorer project.
+We'd love to get your feedback on the [OneDriveForBusiness-Explorer-MVC](https://github.com/robledosm/OneDriveForBusiness-Explorer) project.
 You can send your questions and suggestions to us in the [Issues](https://github.com/robledosm/OneDriveForBusiness-Explorer/issues) section of this repository.

 ## Copyright ##